-A student should be able to get a B.Sc. degree if he/she completes:
+A student should be able to get a B.Sc. if he/she completes:

-- (i) 75% of the credits for B.Tech. (minimum 120 credits) and at least 3 years in the program. - (ii) 100% of the core program courses. - (iii) Students exiting the program after earning 75% credit requirements will be awarded a B.Sc. provided they secure an additional 6 credits through 2 summer internships/apprenticeship for 2 months each. - (iv) With B.Sc. degree, the student is eligible for entry into programs which take B.Sc. degree as eligibility criteria.
+- (i) 75% of the credits for B Tech (120-122 credits) and at least 3 years in the program - (ii) 100% of the core program courses - (iii) Students exiting the program after earning 75% credit requirements will be awarded a B.Sc. provided they secure an additional 6 credits through 2 summer internships/apprenticeship for 2 months each. - (iv) With BSc, the student is eligible for entry into programs which take BSc as eligibility criteria.